smizell/mm48/README.md

 # mm48

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to provide functions for playing 2048

 ## Usage

-FIXME
+TBD

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Stephen Mizell

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.